Things to Do

 A lot of the popular beaches are located in or near the capital cities.
 Bondi Beach, located in Sydney, is one of the most popular beaches in the world.
 Filled with cafes and restaurants, it’s the place to enjoy catching a nice tan or people watching.

->> more information on Australian beaches.
+>> Read more information on Australian beaches.

 Great Barrier Reef

 Great Barrier Reef, a UNESCO World Heritage Site, is home to 400 types of corals and 1,500 types of fish.
-Over the years it has become of the most sought after diving places in the world.
+Over the years it has become one of the most sought after diving places in the world.
+But, besides diving and snorkeling, a lot of activities are popular on the numerous islands that are part of the barrier.

->> more information on Great Barrier Reef.
+>> Read more information on Great Barrier Reef.

 Museums

 There are numerous museums in Australia worth your attention.
-Depending on what you like, you can explore the live of indigenous art and culture, visit the interior of a submarine, explore the dinosaur skeletons or Australian history.
+Depending on what you like, you can explore the life of indigenous art and culture, visit the interior of a submarine, explore the dinosaur skeletons or Australian history.

->> more information on Australian Museums.
+>> Read more information on Australian Museums.

 Sporting Events